kornia/kornia/CONTRIBUTING.rst

 .. code:: python

-   determinant = A[:, :, 0:1, 0:1] * A[:, :, 1:2, 1:2] -
+   determinant = (A[:, :, 0:1, 0:1] * A[:, :, 1:2, 1:2] -
                  A[:, :, 0:1, 1:2] * A[:, :, 1:2, 0:1])

 -  Using 3rd party libraries:

   - Everything from standard library (https://docs.python.org/3/library/) and PyTorch (https://pytorch.org/) is OK.
-    It does`t mean, that one should import urllib  just because, but doing it when needed is fine.
+    It doesn't mean, that one should import urllib  just because, but doing it when needed is fine.